 Teams (Student or Independent): Groups of up to five individuals who all satisfy the criteria set forth above are eligible to enter the Game Challenge as a team (each, a “Team”).
 Each Team must designate one team member to represent the Team in entering the Team submission (the “Team Representative”).
 The Team Representative is responsible for identifying all Team members and will have to provide documentation of dividing prizes among the Team (if awarded).
 The Team must have the permission and consent of all Team members to act in this role and must confirm the Team’s and each Team member’s agreement with these rules with a signed document stating the division.
 During registration, the Team Representative will be asked to indicate the size of the Team and to identify the Team members.
 Teams are solely responsible for their own collaboration and cooperation with respect to their participation in the Game Challenge.
 Without such documentation each Team will receive equal parts of prizes award (if awarded).
 In no event will RIT officiate in any dispute regarding the activities and participation of Team members.

-A timeline of development – A timeline outlining development and publishing must be submitted.
+Development Timeline – A timeline outlining development and publishing must be submitted.
 The main aspects to consider here is scope.
 Is your timeline accurate given the scope of proposed development?
 We will be looking for teams who have considered all aspects of development and how they will manage their time.
 The timeline document must be in PDF Format.

-No games that have been commercially published are eligible for submission.
+Games that have been commercially published are NOT eligible for submission.

 RIT reserves the right to refuse any entered game for any reason at any time in its sole discretion.
 All decisions are final.